hpc2n/intro-linux/docs/data.md

     myfile?.txt
     ```

     This matches myfile0.txt, myfile1.txt,... for all letters between a-z and numbers between 0-9.
+Try with ``ls myfile?.txt``.

     ```bash
     r*d